The two phase parabolic Signorini Problem: Introduction

-This problem arises as a limiting case in modeling heat control on the boundary.
-Specifically, consider the problem of fixing the temperature on one portion of the boundary $\partial \Omega^+$ - for instance $(\partial \Omega)^+ $.
-On $\Omega'$ - the other portion of $\partial \Omega^+$ - we seek to maintain the temperature in the fixed interval $[h_1, h_2]$.
-If the temperature rises above $h_2$ or below $h_1$ at $x \in \Omega'$, we cool or heat the domain by injecting a fixed quantity of heat at $x$.
+This problem arises as a limiting case in modeling the heat control on the \emph{boundary} \cite{dl76}.
+Specifically, consider the problem of maintaining the temperature on the boundary $\partial \Omega$ in the fixed interval $[h_1, h_2]$.
+If the temperature rises above $h_2$ or below $h_1$ at a point $x \in \partial \Omega$ we cool or heat the domain by injecting a fixed quantity of heat at $x$.
 A similar problem was recently studied in \cite{ac10}.
-Our problem formulated in \eqref{e:twosig} corresponds to the limiting case when $h_1=h_2$.
-If the temperature on $\Omega'$ drops above or below a fixed constant temperature, a fixed quantity of heat is injected.
-For more information on the modeling of the problem see the book \cite{dl76}.
-There are several relevant reasons for studying the specific limiting case in which $h_1=h_2$.
-The problem in \eqref{e:twosig} can be seen as the ``thin'' version of the two phase parabolic obstacle problem which is formulated by replacing the domains of integration $\Omega_{T}'$ and $\Omega_{T}^+$ in \eqref{e:twosig} with the solid cylinder $\Omega_{T}$.
-The two phase parabolic obstacle problem arises as a limiting case for a model for heat control regulated through the interior of the domain \cite{dl76}.
-Then in both mathematical formulation and application, \eqref{e:twosig} can be considered the ``parabolic two phase thin obstacle problem''.
-We can also illustrate the connection between this two phase thin obstacle problem and the one phase thin obstacle problem which is also commonly referred to as the Signorini problem.
-The (zero obstacle) parabolic Signorini problem has the variational formulation
+Our problem formulated in \eqref{e:sig0} corresponds to the limiting case when $h_1=h_2$ with instantaneous heat control.